fredrtve/TS-Workspace/apps/kbtv-client/README.md

 4. Timesheet pages for employees to view and manage timesheets.
 5. Timesheet admin pages for approving or editing timesheets for employees.
 6. Timesheets statistics page with aggregated timesheets and export capabilities.
-7. Data management page to create or edit various data types.
+7. Data management page to create, edit or delete various data types.
-8. User managment page to create or edit users.
+8. User managment page to create, edit or delete users.
 9. Profile page for various settings, updating profile or password, and logging out.
 10. Offline support for most use cases.
 11. Responsive design that works on both mobile and desktop